 Investigation of fires to determine origin and cause

 Vegetation management inspections

 Weed abatement program

 Santa Rosa Fire Department has been designated by the State of California as a Certified Unified Program Agency (CUPA) for hazardous materials regulatory enforcement.

-The Santa Rosa Fire Department maintains a progressive Fire Prevention Bureau staffed by a Fire Marshal, two Assistant Fire Marshals, three Fire Inspectors, a Fire Plans Examiner, two community outreach specialists, and the administrative personnel.
+The Santa Rosa Fire Department maintains a progressive Fire Prevention Bureau staffed by a Fire Marshal, three Assistant Fire Marshals, six Fire Inspectors, a Fire Plans Examiner, two community outreach specialists, and the administrative personnel.

-All nine of the City's fire stations are involved in a fire inspection program and work closely with Fire Inspectors in the Fire Prevention Bureau to reduce our community's fire risk.
+All ten of the City's fire stations are involved in a fire inspection program and work closely with Fire Inspectors in the Fire Prevention Bureau to reduce our community's fire risk.

 So forth, Santa Rosa Fire Department will post notice of any submitted applications for